What is Crohn’s disease?

-Fistulas occur in up to 1 in 3 people with Crohn’s disease; they are tunnels, or ‘tracks’, that connect the intestines to other organs or to the outer skin surface.
+Fistulas occur in up to 1 in 3 people with Crohn’s disease.
+These are tunnels, or ‘tracks’, that connect the intestines to other parts of the gastrointestinal tract, other organs or to the outer skin surface.
 They usually develop in areas of severe scarring and ulceration.
 A large fistula may require surgery to flush out any contents and promote healing.

-- For information and support, visit Crohn's and Colitis Australia or call the IBD helpline on 1800 138 029.
+For information and support, visit Crohn's & Colitis Australia or call the IBD helpline on 1800 138 029.